The Bionic guide to VAT on business energy

 VAT on domestic energy is charged at a rate of 5%, which is the rate you'll pay if you work from home.
 If you work remotely and have low energy usage, you might benefit from the lower rates offered by a business energy tariff, along with the 5% VAT rate.

-In order to switch to a business energy deal when working or running your business from home, you'll need to be able to prove that at least 50% of your household's energy usage is for business purposes.
+To switch to a business energy deal when working or running your business from home, you'll need to prove that at least 50% of your household's energy usage is for business purposes.

 How much is VAT on an average business electricity bill?